 Five honored as distinguished Northwestern College alumni

-Northwestern College will present five of its alumni with awards recognizing their accomplishments and service during the college’s Raider Nation Celebration Homecoming and Parents Weekend.
+Northwestern College will present five of its alumni with awards recognizing their accomplishments and service during Raider Nation Celebration, the college’s Homecoming weekend.
 The recipients will be honored during a banquet Saturday evening, Sept.
-28.
+18.

 Dr. Bob Boerigter of Sioux Falls, South Dakota, will receive the Distinguished Professional Achievement Award; Donna (Heerspink) Bunce of Zeeland, Michigan, the Distinguished Service to Humankind Award; Karen (De Boer) and Dr. Earl Woudstra of Orange City, the Distinguished Service to Northwestern Award; and Dr. Michael Holm of Ovid, Michigan, the Standout Young Alum Award.

 Boerigter taught and coached at the collegiate level for 45 years and served as athletics director at five institutions.
 Most recently, he was commissioner of the Mid-America Intercollegiate Athletics Association, an NCAA Division II conference.
 He was named the NAIA National Athletics Administrator of the Year, presented with a lifetime achievement award by the NCAA Division II Athletics Directors Association, and named Kansas City’s Sports Executive of the Year.
 A 1970 graduate of Northwestern College, he earned his doctorate from the University of Utah.
 He also taught and coached at Northwestern for six years, including one year as the Raiders head men’s basketball coach.